ShadowFax1731/100-Days-of-Code/README.md

 To push your file to the master repository- git push origin master

 Make sure you have Git installed on your device and then use git bash to execute the aforementioned commands.
+Visit https://git-scm.com/docs/gittutorial for more help regarding the usage of Git and its commands.
 Thank You!
 Happy 100 Days of Code!!